leolcao/vstest-sample/README.md

 - `d:\aaaaaaaaaaaaaaaaaaaaa`: Good Case

 So guess its behavior:
-- related to the length of folder
+- depends on the length of folder name
-- related to the depth of folder
+- depends on the depth of folder